sonervergon/expo-persona-plugin/README.md

 # Expo Persona Plugin

 **Expo Persona Plugin** is an **unofficial** plugin for Expo projects, designed to seamlessly add the Persona Maven repository to the Android build.gradle file.
-This makes integrating [Persona's SDK](https://docs.withpersona.com/docs/react-native-sdk-integration) with React Native a straightforward process.
+This makes integrating [Persona's SDK](https://docs.withpersona.com/docs/react-native-sdk-integration) with React Native in Expo projects a straightforward process.

 ## Installation